Sheshe07/stock-analysis/README.md

 ### Advantages & Disadvantages of Refactoring Code:

 The script run faster with the refactored code, but you can potentially introduce bugs that your tests will not catch.
-You can accidentally remove something or paste a redundant code.
+When there are too many different data it can sometimes be complicated.
+You can remove something then find yourself adding it again with out noticing it.

 ### Advantages & Disadvantages of The Original & Refactored Code:

-Refactoring the original code splitting up and labeling its functions will benefit, It easier to make it readable by adding more comments for us or whomever wants to use the code in the future.
-Since run times is shorter, it boosts the system's performance.
+Refactoring tend to make the data neater and more precise.
+It easier to make it readable by adding more comments for us or whomever wants to use the code in the future.
+Because the run times is shorter, it help boosts the system's performance.
+And make it runs smoother.

 ![Run_Time_2017 OriginalCode](https://github.com/Sheshe07/stock-analysis/tree/main/Resources/VBA_Challenge_Time_2017O.png)